-- \\Admission requirements include: - Fulfillment of the General Admission Requirements of Harper College. - · High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one full year of high school course work in biology with grades of "C" or better, or one semester of college course work in biology with a grade of "C" or better.
+- Fulfillment of the General Admission Requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED) A high school grade average of 2.5 or better - A high school grade average of 2.5 or better (on a 4.0 scale) or if 12 semester hours of college credit have been completed, a college grade average of 2.0 or better (on a 4.0 scale). - Completion of at least one full year of high school course work in biology with grades of "C" or better, or one semester of college course work in biology with a grade of "C" or better.
 Once college biology has been completed, only college biology will be used to determine if this admission requirement has been fulfilled. - Completion of at least one full year of high school course work in chemistry with grades of "C" or better, or one semester of college course work in chemistry with a grade of "C" or better.
 Once college chemistry has been completed, only college chemistry will be used to determine if this admission requirement has been fulfilled. - Students who have completed any of the following courses (or their equivalent) must have obtained a grade of "C" or better in each course completed: BIO 130-Microbiology, BIO 160-Human Anatomy, BIO 161-Human Physiology, CHM 100-Chemistry for the Health Sciences, DIT 101-Basic Nutrition.
-Students who completed any of these courses more than five (5) years prior to beginning the Dental Hygiene Program must either repeat the course(s) and obtain a grade of "C" or better, or successfully proficiency test out of the course(s). - Satisfactory scores on the Harper College Math Assessment Test. - Satisfactory scores on the National Dental Hygiene Aptitude Test.
+Students who completed any of these courses more than five (5) years prior to beginning the Dental Hygiene Program must either repeat the course(s) and obtain a grade of "C" or better, or successfully proficiency test out of the course(s).